Information and resources regarding the prevention of opioid and methamphetamine misuse are available at the links described briefly below.

 Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals and resources for a common goal that affects young people through the promotion of positive youth development.
-This goal of preventing substance abuse and behavioral health concerns is supported by over 100 AWY coalition’s members with the mission and focus to enhance and support those Alliance coalitions in their prevention efforts and youth development work.
+The goal of preventing substance abuse and behavioral health concerns is supported by over 100 AWY coalition members.
+AWY focuses on enhancing and supporting these coalitions in their prevention efforts and youth development work.

 Formed in 1995, Northwoods Coalition is the largest and oldest coalition dedicated to substance abuse prevention in Wisconsin.
 Over 50 coalitions in northwest Wisconsin, including coalitions from all 11 Tribal Nations, come together to address public health issues related to the use of alcohol, tobacco and other drugs.